 Good to know:

 Due to the high demand, the NHS is known to have very long waiting times; it is difficult and rare to get a same-day appointment with a general practitioner.
+Many GP surgeries offer online booking systems and telephone triage services to help manage demand.
+For urgent but non-emergency issues, you may be directed to walk-in centres or urgent care centres, which can be found throughout London.

 We do our best to provide accurate and up to date information.
 However, if you have noticed any inaccuracies in this article, please let us know in the comments section below.